Maxima over random time intervals for heavy-tailed compound renewal and L\'evy processes: Introduction and main results

-One can see the difference in results of Theorems \ref{th:stopping.1.crp} and \ref{th:stopping.3.crp}: In Theorem \ref{th:stopping.1.crp}, the expectation of the integral is taken while in Theorem \ref{th:stopping.3.crp}, for constant $\tau$, it is simplified to an integral with constant upper limit.
-We have to comment that, despite the fact that the results look similar, the extension to random times requires a lot of efforts in the case where random times $\tau$ depend on the process--say like stopping times.
-Note also that such an extension is really needed in many applications, say in risk and in queueing theory.
+One can see the difference in results of Theorems \ref{th:stopping.1.crp} and \ref{th:stopping.3.crp}: in Theorem \ref{th:stopping.1.crp}, the expectation of the integral is taken while in Theorem \ref{th:stopping.3.crp}, for constant $\tau$, it is simplified to an integral with constant upper limit.
+We have to comment that, despite the fact that the results look similar, the extension to random times requires a lot of effort in the case where the random time $\tau$ depends on the process -- say like stopping times.
+Our approach is based on the introduction of special i.i.d.\ cycles that allows us to handle random times that do not depend on the future increments.
+We like to underline as well that our approach produces the respective asymptotics for random walks and for general L\'evy processes.
+Note also that such an extension is really needed in many applications, say in risk or in queueing theory where we often need to know how likely it is to exceed a high level within some time cycle or similar random time interval.

+A more general than renewal setting was studied by Tang \cite{Tang2004} where the author obtained uniform asymptotics for the supremum over time intervals $[0,t]$ for a counting process that satisfies a law of large numbers.

+Let us consider a {\it random walk} $S_0=0$, $S_n:=Y_1+\ldots+Y_n$, $n\ge 1$ and its partial maxima $M_n:=\max(S_0,\ldots,S_n)$.
+Since a random walk may be considered as a particular case of a compound renewal process with constant jump epochs $T_n=n$, we derive from Theorem \ref{th:stopping.1.crp} the following result which replicates and corrects several results from \cite{Asmussen, FTZ, FPZ, FZ, Greenwood, GreenwoodMonroe, KKM}; see also \cite{FKZ} for further references.